tbarbugli/hyde/README.markdown

 Runs through the all the files defined in the configuration associated with ``'hydeengine.media_processors.CSSPrefixer'`` and adds vendor prefixed versions of CSS3 rules.

-You need to install CSSPrefixer using ``sudo easy_install cssprefixer`` command for this processor to work.
+You need to install [CSSPrefixer][cssprefixer] using ``sudo easy_install cssprefixer`` command if you don't want to use the hosted CSSPrefixer service.

 [cssprefixer]: http://cssprefixer.appspot.com